Salaah01/django-action-triggers/docs/source/message_brokers.rst

 This guide should help you configure message brokers within **Django Action Triggers**.
-For more advanced configurations, refer to the specific guides for Kafka and RabbitMQ.
+For more advanced configurations, refer to the specific guides for the supported message brokers.

 .. toctree::
    :maxdepth: 2
    :caption: Message Brokers:

-   message_brokers/kafka
-   message_brokers/rabbitmq